ropensci/roweb3/content/blog/2023-02-17-ropensci-news-digest-february-2023/index.md

 * [Tuesday, Mar 7th, 9:00 Australian Western / 01:00 UTC](/events/coworking-2023-03/) "Checking data with naniar, visdat, assertr, and skimr" *Hosted by community host [Nick Tierney](/author/nicholas-tierney/) and [Steffi LaZerte](/author/steffi-lazerte/)*
     - Explore documentation, use cases and tutorials on these packages, or check your data!
-    - Talk to [Nick](/author/nicholas-tierney//) and discuss how to use these packages in your workflow.
+    - Talk to [Nick](/author/nicholas-tierney/) and discuss how to use these packages in your workflow.

+* [Tuesday, Apr 4th, 14:00 European Central / 12:00 UTC](/events/coworking-2023-04/) "Working with taxonomic lists in R" *Hosted by community host [Miguel Alvarez](/author/miguel-alvarez/) and [Steffi LaZerte](/author/steffi-lazerte/)*
+    - Explore R packages for working with lists (such as [taxlist](https://docs.ropensci.org/taxlist/))
+    - Organize some taxonomy in your data using taxlist
+    - Talk to [Miguel](/author/miguel-alvarez/) and discuss tips for working with taxonomic lists.

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!